Terrence Kelly, Ph.D.

 Kelly teaches a wide variety of subjects including Safety & Human Factors, Aircraft Systems, Fluid Power Systems, Aerodynamics, Materials, Manufacturing, Airframe Systems, and Avionics

-Master of Science, Embry Riddle Aeronautical University
+Master of Aeronautical Science with a Concentration in Safety Systems, Embry Riddle Aeronautical University

 Bachelor of Science, Saint Louis University